developer-advocacy-dremio/dremio-cloud-dremioframe/docs/getting_started/dependencies.md

 # Optional Dependencies

+DremioFrame uses optional dependencies to keep the core package lightweight.

+## Server
+- **`server`**: `mcp` (Required for running the MCP Server)

+## AI
-DremioFrame is designed to be lightweight, with a core set of dependencies.
+with a core set of dependencies.
 However, many advanced features require additional packages.
 You can install these optional dependencies individually or in groups.

 ## Installation Syntax